 I don't think it's wrong to put your best face forward.
 However, if you're keen to add fresh perspectives to your mental toolkit, this tick-the-checkbox style of travel which leaves little space for encounters with the local way of life often results in minimal personal change.

 To truly grow, there isn't a substitute for living in another country, building new relationships, and soaking in a different culture.
 Arguably, this would be the best way to start uncovering problems I am interested in solving.

 But why stop at just exploring the market?
-Since there is a lack of knowledge in product management, I can also contribute by establishing community events which increase the flow of learnings all around.
+Since there is a lack of experience in product management, I can also contribute by establishing community events to increase the flow of learnings all around.

 If my goal was just to work with strong product leaders, I might have chosen cities like San Francisco or Seattle.
 But it struck me that right now, I already have the right skills and experience.
 I am in just the right place to be a part of building the blooming Saigon product community!

 My main purpose in writing this is to spark conversations about moving to emerging SEA markets such as Saigon.

 Moving to a new country is deeply personal and everyone is at different stages or career so priorities will always vary.
 For product managers though, Vietnam or SEA in general is, in my opinion, the place to be for growth.